Quick Answer

 Can Indian couples legally get married in Sri Lanka?

 Yes — Sri Lanka legally permits Indian nationals to register a marriage on the island.
-The process requires document authentication (including apostille from India's MEA), a 21-day notice period with the Registrar General, and both parties present in Sri Lanka at the time of registration.
+The process requires document authentication (MEA attestation followed by Sri Lankan mission attestation — Sri Lanka is not a party to the Hague Apostille Convention, so an apostille is not the correct route), a 21-day notice period with the Registrar General, and both parties present in Sri Lanka at the time of registration.
 The resulting Sri Lankan marriage certificate has legal validity internationally.
 Alternatively, many Indian couples choose a symbolic Sri Lanka ceremony with Indian legal registration — equally valid and simpler to manage.

 What documents are required for a legal marriage in Sri Lanka for Indian nationals?

-Required documents for both parties: valid Indian passport (6+ months validity), original birth certificate, Affidavit of Single Status (sworn before Notary Public or Magistrate in India), apostille certification of the affidavit and birth certificate from India's MEA, two witnesses with valid travel documents, and hotel booking confirmation.
-Previously married applicants must also provide apostilled divorce decree or death certificate.
+Required documents for both parties: valid Indian passport (6+ months validity), original birth certificate, Affidavit of Single Status (sworn before Notary Public or Magistrate in India), attestation of the affidavit and birth certificate by India's MEA followed by attestation by the Sri Lankan High Commission (Sri Lanka is not a party to the Hague Apostille Convention), two witnesses with valid travel documents, and hotel booking confirmation.
+Previously married applicants must also provide an attested divorce decree or death certificate.
 Panigrahana manages the full document coordination process.

 How far in advance must legal paperwork be submitted for a Sri Lanka wedding?

-A minimum of 3 months is recommended — 4 months for comfortable buffer.
-The apostille process for Indian documents takes 3–6 weeks; the Registrar General requires a minimum 21-day notice period before ceremony.
-Couples with less than 3 months until their wedding date should consider the symbolic ceremony + India registration route, which eliminates the documentation pressure entirely.
+Start 2–3 months before the wedding date to be safe.
+Document legalisation for Indian documents — MEA attestation plus Sri Lankan mission attestation — typically takes 2–4 weeks end-to-end; the Registrar General requires a minimum 21-day notice period before the ceremony.
+Couples with less time should consider the symbolic ceremony + India registration route, which eliminates the documentation pressure entirely.

 What is the difference between a legal wedding in Sri Lanka and a symbolic ceremony?